 (e) of his or her right to have present during any interviews or meetings attended by the respondent a representative capable of providing advice to the respondent.

+[Regulation 16 amended in Gazette 5 Nov 2010 p.
+5572.]

 17. Prescribed procedures for purposes of section 83(1)(a)(i), (ii) or (iii) of Act

-For the purposes of section 83(1)(a)(i), (ii) or (iii) of the Act, the prescribed procedures in accordance with which the action referred to in that section is to be taken against the respondent are that the respondent —
+For the purposes of section 83(1)(a)(i), (ii) or (iii) of the Act, as continued under Schedule 8 clause 2(1) of the Act, the prescribed procedures in accordance with which the action referred to in that section is to be taken against the respondent are that the respondent —

 (a) is to be notified in writing of the finding that a minor breach of discipline has been committed by the respondent;